City Guides

 via Gus' Pretzels

-11. GOAT Eats Potato Chips
+11. GOAT Eats Potato Chips by The Goat Brand

 The Vibe

-GOAT Eats chips are available at local grocers around the area, including Whole Foods and Schnucks.
+GOAT Eats Chips are available at local grocers around the area, including Whole Foods and Schnucks.
 You can order party-sized bags from their online store.

 What to Order